VHSgunzo/tor2tun/README.md

 * Automatic installation of dependencies and DNSCrypt-Proxy
 * Wi-Fi access point settings
 * Сhange mac address Wi-Fi access points
+* Redirect all traffic through TOR
-* Creates a namespace for TOR proxy
+* Creates a namespace for TOR
-* Creates a namespace for TOR proxies with Wi-Fi access point and DNS encryption through DNSCrypt-Proxy
+* Creates a namespace for TOR with Wi-Fi access point and DNS encryption through DNSCrypt-Proxy
 * Live monitoring TOR connection
 ```
 ## Supports: